14 Authentic Lebanese Breakfast Dishes + Spice Guide! (2025)

 As a lifelong lover of all things Lebanon and a self-considered local to this gorgeous country, I’ve got all the Lebanese breakfast ideas you’ll ever need.

-The all-famous Lebanese breakfast is, in my opinion, the absolute BEST in the world.
+Lebanese food is, in my opinion, the absolute BEST in the world.
 It caters for every taste and diet and, if it’s done right, you’ll never want any other kind of breakfast.

 Fried eggs with sumac